marklearst/marklearst/README.md

 <!-- README: Terminal vibes.
 All signal, no noise. -->

 Senior UI Engineer specializing in React design systems and accessibility.
 Built Aurora at GM serving 5 brands with 60% component reuse.
-Open-source toolsmith—I build the stuff designers and developers actually want to use.
+Open-source toolsmith 🧰 I build the stuff designers and developers actually want to use.

 ---